Skip to main content

 A System That Protects No One Helps No One

-The CTA attack on Bethany McGee could have been prevented.
-The warning signs were there 30 years of them.
-The system simply refused to act on them.
+The attack on Bethany MaGee may well have been preventable.
+The warning signs were there decades of them.
+And in the final days electronic monitoring alerts that went unanswered.
+The system simply refused to act on what it knew.

 The Wake Up Call This Country Cannot Afford to Ignore

-Every time a case like this makes headlines, there is an outpouring of shock and outrage.
-Many people demand the harshest possible punishment for the perpetrator.
+Every time a case like this makes headlines.
+There is an outpouring of shock and outrage.
+And many people demand the harshest possible punishment.
 But the reality is sobering.
-Lawrence Reed may not even be deemed mentally competent to stand trial.
-And there are thousands of people like him across this country right now untreated, unsupervised, and living on the margins of a system that has no adequate mechanism to address them.
+Reporting indicates Reed's mental competency to stand trial is itself in question.
+And there are thousands of people with similar histories across this country right now untreated, unsupervised.
+And living on the margins of a system that has no adequate mechanism to address them.

-Some argue that they do not want to spend money building treatment facilities.
+Some argue they do not want to spend money building treatment facilities.
 Some say they do not want to pay to house and care for people like Lawrence Reed.
 But here is the truth.
 We are already paying.
-We simply wait until after they take an innocent life, and then we pay to house them in prison at far greater cost, with far less benefit, and with no possibility of the outcome ever being different.
+We simply wait until after a tragedy.
+And then we pay to house them in prison at far greater cost.
+With far less benefit and with no possibility of the outcome ever being different.

-What happened to Bethany McGee must be the wake-up call this country cannot afford to ignore.
-Our collective failure to act on what we know what the data shows, what the warning signs tell us makes all of us complicit in what happened to her.
+What happened to Bethany MaGee must be the wake up call this country cannot afford to ignore.
+Our collective failure to act on what we know makes all of us complicit.
 And it will keep happening to innocent people until we find the courage to do what is actually necessary to stop it.

 Related Links